-If you could somehow speed up the amount of time it takes for new input data to show up in your models, you could send out customer emails faster, detect fraud sooner, and keep your business-critical dashboards fresher throughout the day.
-As in all engineering, the options for making this happen represent sets of trade-offs.
+If you could somehow speed up the time it takes for new input data to show up in your models, you could: send out customer emails faster, detect fraud sooner, and keep your business-critical dashboards fresher throughout the day.
+As in all engineering, the options for making this happen represent trade-offs.

 Views